cgcardona/cgcardona.github.com/_posts/2013-07-02-from-vim-to-emacs.md

 > JavaScript is the first lambda language to go mainstream.
 Deep down, JavaScript has more in common with Lisp and Scheme than with Java.
 It is Lisp in C's clothing.
 This makes JavaScript is remarkably powerful language.

-Remember each time your passing around an anonymous function is Javascript that it traces it's roots back to Scheme and LISP.
+So remember that each time your passing around an anonymous function around is Javascript it traces it's roots back to Scheme and LISP.

 ## May the force of the Vim be forever with thee?